-For this project, I will be using agile (scrum) methodologies by working in 2-week sprints, with each sprint having a retrospective.
+For this project, I will be using agile (scrum) methodologies by working in 2-week sprints, with each sprint having a retrospective, as well as a short sprint demo for my company supervisor and product owner Robin Galema to show my progress.
 I am also logging all my tasks in Monday and Jira per sprint.
 Since this is an individual project, I will not be having stand-ups, but I will partake in the company-wide stand-up every Monday to inform my colleagues of how the project is progressing.